tdiec00/Brew-Master-Index/Project_worksheet.md

 | Working with API | H | 3hrs| 2.5hrs | 2.5hrs |
 | Total | H | 6hrs| 5hrs | 5hrs |

-## API Data Sample

-Show us a snippet of JSON returned by your API so we know you can access it and get the info you need

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description